Hilandar: Byzantine period

 Space next to the supper room in Hilandar.

-After the Fourth Crusade and Crusaders' sack of Constantinople in 1204, the whole Athos came under the Latin Occupation which exposed the Athonite monasteries to an unprecedented pillage.
+After the Fourth Crusade and Crusaders' sack of Constantinople in 1204, the whole Mount Athos came under the Latin Occupation which exposed the Athonite monasteries to an unprecedented pillage.
 As a result, Saint Sava travelled to Serbia to secure more resources and support for the monastery.
 He also undertook a voyage to the Holy Land where he visited The Holy Lavra of Saint Sabbas the Sanctified in Palestine.
-There he received Hilandar's most revered relic, the miraculous icon of the Three-handed Theotokos (Trojeručica) painted by St. John of Damascus.
+There he received Hilandar's most revered relic, the miraculous icon of the Three-handed Theotokos painted by St. John of Damascus.
 According to St. John of Damascus' last will, he ordered the Mar Saba monastery brethren to add this miraculous icon to the old prophesy made by the monastery's founder Saint Sabbas the Sanctified.
 Saint Sabbas the Sanctified adjured his monks centuries earlier to donate the icon of the Milk-feeding Theotokos and his hegumen cane to the "namesake monk of royal blood from a faraway land" who would experience, during his pilgrimage to the monastery, the fall of his hegumen cane to the floor, previously affixed above his grave, while venerating icons and praying on that spot.

 Serbian kings Stefan Radoslav and Stefan Vladislav, who were Saint Sava's nephews, significantly endowed the monastery with new land possessions and proceeds.
 In order to effectively deal with consequences of the Crusader Latin plunder, King Uroš the Great constructed a large fortification surrounding the monastery with the protective tower named after the Transfiguration of Christ.
-King Dragutin also expanded proceeds to the monastery and land or metochion income.
+King Stefan Dragutin also expanded proceeds to the monastery and land or metochion income.
 He participated in improving and reinforcing defensive fortifications.
-Following the end of the Latin Occupation of this part of Byzantium, a new wave of raids hit the monastic republic.
-In the early 14th century, pirate mercenaries of the Catalan Grand Company repeatedly raided the Holy Mountain, while looting and sacking numerous monasteries, stealing treasures and Christian relics, and terrorizing monks.
-Of the 300 monasteries and monastic communities on Athos, Hilandar was among only 35 that survived the violence of the first decade of the 14th century.
+Following the end of the Latin Occupation of this part of Byzantium, a new wave of raids hit the Mount Athos.
+In the early 14th century, pirate mercenaries of the Catalan Grand Company repeatedly raided the Mount Athos, while looting and sacking numerous monasteries, stealing treasures and Christian relics, and terrorizing monks.
+Of the 300 monasteries and monastic communities on Mount Athos, Hilandar was among only 35 that survived the violence of the first decade of the 14th century.
 The monastery owes this fortune to its very experienced and skillful deputy hegumen at the time Danilo, who later became the Serbian archbishop Danilo II.